Package 'slca'

 Description

-This dataset contains responses from the General Social Survey (GSS) for the years 1976 and 1977, focusing on social status and tolerance towards minorities The latent class models can be fitted using this dataset replicate the analysis carried on McCutcheon (1985) and Bakk et al. (2014).
+This dataset contains responses from the General Social Survey (GSS) for the years 1976 and 1977, focusing on social status and tolerance towards minorities.
+The dataset can be used to replicate the analyses conducted in McCutcheon (1985) and Bakk et al. (2014).

-The data contains some covariates including year of the interview, age, sex, race, degree, and income of respondents.
-The variables associating social status include father's occupation and education level, and mother's education level, while the variables associating tolerance towards minorities are created by agreeing three related questions: (1) allowing public speaking, (2) allowing teaching, and (3) allowing literatures.
+It includes covariates such as interview year, age, sex, race, education level, and income.
+Social status-related variables include father's occupation and education level, as well as mother's education level.
+Tolerance towards minorities is measured by agreement with three questions: (1) allowing public speaking, (2) allowing teaching, and (3) allowing literature publication.

 Format